vaibhavvikas/jekyll-theme-minimalistic/index.md

 ## Credits:

-This theme was built using [Minimalist](https://github.com/BDHU/minimalist) theme by BDHU and [Minimal](https://github.com/pages-themes/minimal) by GithHub.
+This theme was built using [Minimalist](https://github.com/BDHU/minimalist) theme by BDHU and [Minimal](https://github.com/pages-themes/minimal) by GitHub.